Athens is the most populous and the largest city in Greece with a population of 3.7 million inhabitants.

 - Airports - The new Athens Eleftherios Venizelos International Airport is 27 km away from the city center, and since it was opened in 2001, it is one of the most attractive European airports.

-- Travel Insurance - You should get travel insurance policy that may become necessary during your trip.
-It protects you in case of illness, accident or baggage lost.
+- Travel Insurance - You should get a travel insurance policy that may become necessary during your trip.
+It protects you in case of illness, accident or baggage loss.

 Athens Weather Averages (Temperatures)